-Oppo Reno 15 Pro Mini: What Public Retail Demos and Early Reports Reveal About Oppo’s Compact Flagship Strategy
+Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Short Answer First

-This article explains what was personally observed, what is being reported but not yet verified, and who this phone is most likely built for.
+This article separates what was personally observed from what is being reported, explains where uncertainty remains, and outlines who this phone is realistically designed for.

 Why Compact Flagship Phones Still Matter